ajwills72/rmip/docs/teacher_notes.md

 #### Timetable

-(These dates suggested to Sonja/Peter on 16th Aug 2022, awaiting confirmation).
+(AW note: Email chain 16th and 17th August 2023 refers).

-**Tuesday 7th May 2022, noon** (Week 13) - Submission deadline passes.
+**Thursday 2nd May 2024, mid-day** (Week 12) - Submission deadline passes.
 Module leader sends marking sample to markers.
 Markers must not mark any further reports until after initial markers' meeting (below)

-**Tuesday 15th May 2024, noon** (Week 14) - Markers return marking sample with scores, but without feedback, to module leader.
+**Thursday 9th May 2024, mid-day** (Week 13) - Markers return marking sample with scores, but without feedback, to module leader.

-**Wednesday 15th May 2024, 1pm** (Week 14) - Initial markers' meeting between all markers and module leader.
+**Friday 10th May 2024, 1pm** (Week 13) - Initial markers' meeting between all markers and module leader.
 Immediately after the meeting, you may start marking.

-**Tuesday 21st May 2024, noon** (Week 15) - Extenuating Circumstances deadline passes.
+**Friday 17th May 2024, mid-day** (Week 14) - Extenuating Circumstances deadline passes.
 Check for additional reports submitted, and also for any submitted reports that have been updated.

-**Monday 3rd June 2024, noon** (Week 17) (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
+**Monday 31st May 2024, mid-day** (Week 17) (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.

-**Tuesday 4th June 2024** (Week 17) - Reports and marks are returned to students via DLE.
+**Monday 3rd June 2024** (Week 17) - Reports and marks are returned to students via DLE.

 #### Marking process